mSvcBench/muBench/Docs/Manual.md

 - Deploy the application with K8sDeployer by providing as input the `workmodel.json` file created in the previous step.
 - Send traces to the application

-In what folows we provide an exaple for the app no. 3
+In what folows we provide an example for the app no. 3

 #### Generate Workmodel <!-- omit in toc -->
 To generate the `workmodel.json` file you can use the WorkModelGenerator.
 It is necessary to edit the parameter `ServiceMeshFilePath` inside the `WorkModelParameters.json` with the correct path of the selected app service_mesh, e.g.